-For a comparison of errors, based on the individual coordinates, five combinations of coordinates as inputs for the APE computation were used: xyz (3-D), xy (2-D), x, y, and z coordinates.
-The notations of the APE for each coordinate combination are APE(xy), APE(x), APE(y), and APE(z), where the input argument presents the coordinates used for the APE computation.
+For a comparison of errors, based on the individual coordinates, five combinations of coordinates as inputs for the APE computation were used: xyz (3D), xy (2D), x, y and z coordinates.
+The notations of the APE for each coordinate combination are APE(xy), APE(x), APE(y) and APE(z), where the input argument presents the coordinates used for the APE computation.
 The APE without any input argument is used for the xyz combination.

 For computing the APE, a rigid transformation has to be made to align the computing coordinates with the reference coordinates.
-The alignment is made with the least-square rigidtransformation method, as described in [27].
+The alignment is made with the least-square rigidtransformation method, described in [27].
 The same method was used to align the localized CU from the measurements with a known position of the CU.

-B. Localization Methods
+B. Localization methods

-The aim of this article was to analyze the impact of using the CU on the APE in 3-D. To eliminate the effects of an incomplete Euclidean distance matrix (EDM) on the anchor-calibration accuracy, localization methods that use the complete EDM were used.
-A full EDM was constructed with measurements of all the intermodule distances.
+The aim of this paper was to analyze the impact of using the CU on the APE in 3D.
+To eliminate the effects of an incomplete Euclidean distance matrix (EDM) on the anchorcalibration accuracy, localization methods that use the complete EDM were used.
+A full EDM was constructed with measurements of all the inter-module distances.
 The only exceptions were the distances between the CM on the CU, which were computed from their known relative positions.
-One of the solutions for completing the EDM is described in [13] and another approach in [28], where smaller networks are joined if they have common modules in both subnetworks.
-We have used three localization algorithms: MDS [11], SDP [13], and TRI [14].
+One of the solutions for completing the EDM is described in [13], and another approach in [28], where smaller networks are joined if they have common modules in both sub-networks.
+We have used three localization algorithms: MDS [11], SDP [13] and TRI [14].

-1) Multidimensional Scaling: MDS is a mathematical method for reducing the dimensions of multidimensional data.
-For the localization, the data are usually reduced to two or three dimensions, depending on whether we are localizing in 2-D or 3-D space.
+1) Multi-dimensional scaling: MDS is a mathematical method for reducing the dimensions of multi-dimensional data.
+For the localization, the data is usually reduced to two or three dimensions, depending on whether we are localizing in 2D or 3D space.
 MDS reduces the EDM to lower-dimensional data (coordinates) in such a way that the distances between the computed points represent the input EDM.

 For the MDS localization algorithm, the steps described in [11] were used.
-Due to the anchor setup, there was no problem with computing the missing EDM entries as a first step of the localizing algorithm since a full EDM could be obtained with measurements.
-For the second step, an MDS function implemented in MATLAB was used.
-The third step was used for the APE computations, as the computed coordinates from the algorithm were aligned with the reference coordinates and for the actual anchor calibration method when the computed coordinates were aligned with the CU coordinates.
+Due to the anchor setup, there was no problem with computing the missing EDM entries as a first step of the localizing algorithm, since a full EDM could be obtained with measurements.
+For the second step, a MDS function implemented in Matlab was used.
+The third step was used for the APE computations, as the computed coordinates from the algorithm were aligned with the reference coordinates and for the actual anchor calibration method when the computed coordinates.

-2) Semidefinite Programming: For the second localization algorithm, the SDP algorithm from [13] was used.
-It uses SDP, i.e., a convex optimization procedure that minimizes the linear function.
-The optimized function is subjected to a constraint such that the affine combination of symmetric matrices is positive semidefinite [29].
-A general approach when using SDP for a localizing problem is using relaxation to solve where $\mathbf{Y} \in \Omega$ are linear restrictions, \mathbf{Y} is the positive semidefinite matrix, \mathbf{D} is the EDM, \mathbf{W} is the weight matrix, and \circ is the Hadaman product [12].
+2) Semi-definite programming: For the second localization algorithm, the SDP algorithm from [13] was used.
+It uses semidefinite programming, i.e., a convex optimization procedure that minimizes the linear function.
+The optimized function is subjected to a constraint, such that the affine combination of symmetric matrices is positive semi-definite [29].
+A general approach when using SDP for a localizing problem is using relaxation to solve:

-$$\min{\mathbf{Y} \succeq 0, \mathbf{Y} \in \Omega} \| \mathbf{W} \circ (\kappa(\mathbf{Y}) - \mathbf{D}) \|$$ (4)
+$$\min{\mathbf{Y} > 0, \mathbf{Y} \in \mathbf{\Omega}} \| \mathbf{W} \circ (\kappa(\mathbf{Y}) - \mathbf{D}) \|, \tag{4}$$ where $\mathbf{Y} \in \mathbf{\Omega}$ are linear restrictions, \mathbf{Y} is the positive semidefinite matrix, \mathbf{D} is the EDM, \mathbf{W} is the weight matrix and \circ is the Hadaman product [12].